 Older players or ones with major health issues can find solace in the fact that the Liquid Metal 8 racquet is designed with comfort in mind, the vibration caused by the friction between the ball and the racquet is kept to a bare minimum, reducing whiplash-related effects.

 Head have described their racquet as having the right balance of power, control and comfort and we’re inclined to agree.
-The lightweight mass means you don’t have to lumber around a heavy stick and you can effortlessly perform the moves you want without the fear of a sprain or injury.
+The lightweight mass means you don’t have to lumber around a heavy racquet and you can effortlessly perform the moves you want without the fear of a sprain or injury.

 Head’s racquet strings are something to behold, the synthetic core combined with a mindful 16 x 19 pattern ensures the ball has enough spin to race across the court.
 Durability is a major plus of this product, the strings specifically, they will keep you playing for a long time and playing with the utmost control.